What is open source?

 How are open source projects built?

-Some coders are more utilitarian about the process than others; if a developer is using an open source tool in a particular project, they will often tweak or improve it over the course of their efforts.
+Some coders are more utilitarian about the process than others.
+For example, if a developer is using an open source tool in a particular project, they will often tweak or improve it over the course of their efforts.
 Those improvements are then circulated to the rest of the software's developers and users, resulting in gradual iterative improvements.